 The Bayesian hierarchical approach yielded mean estimates of K and L∞ for each of the Models 1-4 examined (Table 1).
 The presumptive optimal model which incorporated individual variability in both K and L∞ (Model 1) yielded mean parameter estimates of K = 0.32 and L∞ = 58.72 cm FL.
-Models 2-4 suggest that individual variability in both K and L∞ s important, with perhaps variability in L∞ being more important based upon the response of L∞ standard deviation from the base case of Model 1 to the constrained individual variability in Model 3 and Model 4 (Figure 2).
-Based upon parameter estimates and patterns of standard deviation, it is likely that Model 3 and Model 4 re not credible.
-Model 1 (preferred) and Model 2 perform similarly suggesting that the primary source of individual variability s due to variability in the L∞ growth parameter.
-Other Bayesian model specifications .
+Models 2-4 have higher coefficients of variation for K and L∞ suggesteding that individual variability in both K and L∞ was important, with perhaps variability in L∞ being more important based upon the response of L∞ standard deviation from the base case of Model 1 to the constrained individual variability in Model 3 and Model 4 (Figure 2).
+Based upon parameter estimates and patterns of standard deviation, it is likely that Model 3 and Model 4 were not credible.
+Model 1 (preferred) and Model 2 performed similarly suggesting that the primary source of individual variability was due to variability in the L∞ growth parameter.
+Other Bayesian model specifications for Model 1 were calculated (Table 2).
 The Gelman-Rubin convergence criteria indicated that the model solutions were credible, with asymptotic convergence clearly occurring after ~4000 iterations, well within the burn-in phase of the Bayesian modeling runs.

 Parameter estimation using maximum likelihood

-The maximum likelihood approach used for Model 5 successfully converged to produce estimates of(Table 4).
-Bootstrap confidence intervals of parameters μinfμ∞inf and K overlapped L∞ and K parameters from Bayseian models 1 and 2 (Table 1).
+The maximum likelihood approach used for Model 5 successfully converged to produce estimates of μ∞, σ∞2, K, μlogA, σlogA2, and σ2 (Table 4).
+Bootstrap confidence intervals of parameters μ∞ and K overlapped L∞ and K parameters from Bayseian models 1 and 2 (Table 1).
 From these results, it was concluded that estimates produced by maximum likelihood were satisfactorily similar to estimates from the Bayesian approach.
-Model residuals were distributed around zero fairly consistntly for all but the largest fish.
+Model residuals were distributed around zero fairly consistently for all but the largest fish.
 For fish with recapture lengths exceeing 60 cm, growth models underestimated observed recapture lengths (Figures 3 and 4).

 Comparing model performance

-Across all 10,000 cross validation iterations to determine model structure, the mean predictive variance metric ranged between 7.29 and 24.96 (mean = 14.20, s.d. = 2.20). he structure of Model 11 best predicted cross validation data in of 10,000 iterationspredictive variance ranged between 7.29 and 20.10 (mean = 13.64, s.d. = 1.91).
-The structure of odel 5, fit exclusively using tagging data, ranged in predictive variance between 7.17 and 26.09 (mean = 14.35, sd = 2.44).
+Across all 10,000 cross validation iterations to determine model structure, the mean predictive variance metric ranged between 7.29 and 24.96 (mean = 14.20, s.d. = 2.20) where a lower predictive variance indicates a better model fit.
+From all candidate models, the structure of Model 11 best predicted cross validation data in 3,486 of 10,000 iterations and its predictive variance ranged between 7.29 and 20.10 (mean = 13.64, s.d. = 1.91).
+As a result this was determined to be the preffered integrative model structure.
+The structure of Model 5, fit exclusively using tagging data, ranged in predictive variance between 7.17 and 26.09 (mean = 14.35, sd = 2.44).
 The structure of Model 11 performed better than the structure of Model 5 in 6351 of 10,000 cross validation iterations.
-Differences in predictive variance between these two competing structures ranged between -1.60 and 10.80 (mean = 0.72, s.d. = 1.37) and indicate that the inclusion of additional growth data did improve the predictive capability of growth models compared to tagging data alone.
-Bootstrapped parameter estimates using the prefered model structure and Model 5’s tagging only data are summarized in table 1 and reported in full in table 4.
-When fit to the entire tagging data set, the residual pattern of Model 11 also underestimated lengths at recapture the largest individuals.
+Differences in predictive variance between these two competing structures ranged between -1.60 and 10.80 (mean = 0.72, s.d. = 1.37) and indicated that the inclusion of additional growth data did improve the predictive capability of growth models compared to tagging data alone.
+Bootstrapped parameter estimates refit using the prefered model structure and Model 5’s tagging only data are summarized in table 1 and reported in full in table 4.
+When fit to the entire tagging data set, the residual pattern of Model 11 also underestimated lengths at recapture for the largest individuals.

 Discussion